bmolnar91/workbook/module_advanced_enterprise_general.md

 WIP

+The **Unified Modeling Language** is a standard visual modeling language intended to be used for:

+- Modeling business and similar processes,
+- Analysis, design, and implementation of software-based systems

+There are two major kinds of UML diagram, structure diagrams and behavior diagrams:

+- **Structure diagrams**: show the static structure of the system and its parts on different abstraction and implementation levels and how they are related to each other.
+The elements in a structure diagram represent the meaningful concepts of a system, and may include abstract, real world and implementation concepts.
+- **Behavior diagrams**: show the dynamic behavior of the objects in a system, which can be described as a series of changes to the system over time.

+I've used **Class Diagrams** extensively, and **Event Diagrams** occasionally (draw.io).

 #### What is a UML class diagram?
 What are the typical elements?

 WIP

+Before implementating a bunch of classes, you'll want to have **a conceptual understanding of the system** — that is, what classes do I need?
+What functionality and information will these classes have?
+How do they interact with one another?
+Who can see these classes?
+And so on.

+That's where class diagrams come in.
+Class diagrams are a neat way of visualizing the classes in your system before you actually start coding them up.
+They're **a static representation of your system structure**.

+Why do we need class diagrams:

+1. Planning and modeling ahead of time make programming much easier.
+2. Besides that, making changes to class diagrams is easy, whereas coding differnent functionality after the fact is kind of annoying.
+3. When someone wants to build a house, they don't just grab a hammer and get to work.
+They need to have a **blueprint** — a design plan — so they can ANALYZE & modify their system.
+4. You don't need much technical/language-specific knowledge to understand it.

+**UML Class Notation**:

+A class is represented as a box with 3 compartments.
+The uppermost one contains the **class name**.
+The middle one contains the **STATE = class attributes** and the last one contains the **BEHAVIOR = class operations** (methods).
+Each attribute has a _type_.
+Each operation has a _signature_.

+**Class visibility**:

+- - private
+- ~ package
+- \# protected
+- - public

+**Relationships**:

+- **Association**:
+  - Associations are relationships between classes in a UML Class Diagram.
+They are represented by **a solid line between classes**.
+Associations are typically named using a verb or verb phrase which reflects the real world problem domain.
+  - General association is simply a solid line.
+  - E.g. `Airplane -- Ticket`
+- **Inheritence**:
+  - Represents an **"is-a" relationship**.
+  - An abstract class name is shown in italics.
+  - Represented by **a solid line + an empty arrow** pointing to the extended class.
+  - E.g. `Square --|> Rectangle`
+- **Realization**:
+  - Same as Inheritence but with interfaces.
+  - Interface is shown between two diamond operators + name in italics: `<<interface>> _IMyInterface_`
+  - Represented by **a dashed line + an empty arrow** pointing to the implemented interface.
+  - E.g. `MotorCar ..|> Car`
+- **Aggregation**:
+  - A special type of association.
+  - It represents a **"has-a" relationship**.
+  - Objects of Class1 and Class2 have **separate lifetimes**.
+  - Represented by **a solid line + an empty diamond** pointing to the aggregator class.
+  - E.g. `Tortoise --o Creep`
+- **Composition**
+  - A special type of aggregation where parts are destroyed when the whole is destroyed.
+  - It represents a **"has-a" relationship**.
+  - Objects of Class1 and Class2 have the **same lifetimes**.
+  - Represented by **a solid line + a filled diamond** pointing to the composite class.
+  - E.g. `Heart --* Human`
+- Dependency:
+  - An object of one class might use an object of another class in the code of a method.
+If the object is **not stored in any field**, then this is modeled as a dependency relationship.
+  - A special type of association.
+  - Exists between two classes if **changes to the definition of one may cause changes to the other** (but not the other way around).
+- Cardinality:
+  - Cardinality is expressed in terms of:
+    - one to one
+    - one to many
+    - many to many
+  - E.g.:
+    - `1`: ecactly one
+    - `0..1`: zero to one
+    - `*`: zero or more
+    - `1..*`: at least one
+    - `{ordered}`: ordered

 #### What kind of design patterns do you know?
 Bring at least 3 examples.